0oAVIRALo0/0oAVIRALo0/README.md

 # 💫 About Me:
 Hey there! 👋 I'm Aviral Chauhan, a Computer Science Engineering student with a strong passion for web development.
 I have expertise in various languages and technologies, with a solid understanding of React, Node.js, Express,js, and both SQL and NoSQL databases.
-Currently, I'm diving deep into AWS to further enhance my skills and knowledge.
+Currently, I'm diving deep into DevOps to further enhance my skills and knowledge.

 <!-- ## 🌐 Socials: -->